carboxylman/stackdb/doc/user-guide.md

 `--personality` option.
 Currently, the only available personality is the `linux` personality, that can be used with drivers that provide access to OSes -- such as the `xen` and `gdb` (with the `qemu` helper) drivers.
-If you develop your own personality outside the StackDB source repository, you can specify a shared library filename where the personality can be found via `--personality-lib`.
+If you develop your own personality outside the Stackdb source repository, you can specify a shared library filename where the personality can be found via `--personality-lib`.